zeozeozeo/trash/README.md

 - [Pikchr](https://pikchr.org/home/doc/trunk/homepage.md) diagram rendering (you guessed it)
 - Painless embedding of YouTube videos, HTML5 audio, and more in native Markdown
 - Syntax highlighting
-- Various Markdown extensions such as image `<figure>`s, image sizing, callouts, Pandoc-style fences, `:emojis:`, and more
+- Various Markdown extensions such as image `<figure>`s, image sizing, callouts, Pandoc-style fences, `:emojis:`, ==text highlighting==, and more
 - YAML and TOML frontmatter parsing support
-- Automatic anchor placement
+- Automatic table of contents (TOC) generation and anchor placement
 - Automatially minifies output HTML, CSS, JS, JSON, SVG and XML for smallest builds
 - Lots of built-in template functions including an integration with the [Expr expression language](https://expr-lang.org/)
 - Built-in webserver with live-reloading (`trash serve`)